 - Wireless internet access is available throughout most buildings on campus and some outdoor areas around campus.

-- Eduroam, UW-IT’s recommended Wi-Fi network, is a free encrypted Wi-Fi network that offers more security than the unencrypted general purpose University of Washington Wi-Fi network.
+- Connect to Eduroam, UW-IT’s recommended Wi-Fi network.
+Eduroam is a free encrypted Wi-Fi network that offers more security than the unencrypted general purpose University of Washington Wi-Fi network.
 Eduroam provides access to the internet at the UW and at any eduroam-enabled institution in the United States and around the world.

 Learn about your UW NetID